Stereo528/quilt-template-mod/README.md

 # Quilt Template Mod

-The official Quilt template mod.
+Stereo528's unofficial Quilt template mod.
 You can use it as a template for your own mods!
+However, this is the basis for all of my mods going forward!

 ## Usage